alexDavis28/CV-typst/content/experience.typ

   )
   - During my time at university I've been volunteering with the Tardis Project, a student-led group that provides computing services and support for students looking to learn and practice sysadmin skills in a production-like environment.
   - This has involved familiarising myself with production environments in order to provide ongoing support.
-  - I have run a workshop on using Docker as part of this.
+  - As part of outreach for the project, I have run a workshop for students on using Docker

 #v(5pt)